Ontario Wine Regions

 Creemore Hills

 Located midway between Creemore Hill and Collingwood overlooking Georgia Bay.
+The winery benifits from the breezes of the Niagara Escapment and its south facing slopes.
 Featuring a hertige farm with a 125 year old barn were the Boutique winery is located.
 The winery is built in the lower level of a 125 year old barn over looking the vineyard.
 The owner is Chuck Magnot.

 They have planted 5.5 acres.